 Renault Twingo Z.E.
-Revealed With 143 Miles Of Range In The City
+Revealed With 250 Kilometers Of City Range

-The rear-wheel-drive EV will do 102 miles (180 kilometers) in the combined cycle.
+The rear-wheel-drive EV will do 180 kilometers in the combined cycle.

 Well, that didn’t take too long.
 It was less than two weeks ago when Renault announced plans to unveil the Twingo Z.E. in 2020 and now the electric runabout is making its official premiere.
 Much like other city cars that have been converted to EVs – such as the Skoda Citigoe iV, VW e-up! and the SEAT Mii Electric – the zero-emissions small hatchback carrying the diamond logo has retained the design of its conventionally powered sibling that was facelifted in January 2019.